-Have you ever thought of it, maybe there is another browser apart from chrome and Firefox because as it stands today, Google Chrome and Mozilla Firefox has dominated the browsers world today painting other browsers as non-existing?
+Have you ever thought of it, maybe there is another browser apart from Google Chrome and Mozilla Firefox?
+As it stands today, Google Chrome and Mozilla Firefox has dominated the browsers world today painting other browsers as non-existing.

 When these phone users or computer users are being asked what gets them attached to Google Chrome or Mozilla Firefox.